-&lt;sup>3 Gross funding less the HUF equivalent of deposits placed by entities of the given country in other members of the group.
+&lt;sup>3 Gross funding less deposit placements by the entities in the given country to other Group members.

 Management expectations for 2021 were fulfilled.
-Concerning 2022 outlook, there is a high degree of uncertainty.
-On 13 April 2021 the dividend proposal of HUF 120.2 billion was approved by the AGM
+Concerning 2022 outlook, there's a high degree of uncertainty because of the conflict between Russia and Ukraine.
+The Board of Directors will decide on the dividend proposal in March